TOD-theses/paper-T-RACE/main.typ

 We mined TOD candidates in the 1,000 blocks starting at 11,299,000 which resulted in 14,500 TOD candidates.
 From those, the TOD detection reported 2,959 as TOD with respect to our adapted definition.
 And finally, for 280 of those, an attacker gain and victim loss was found.

 We compare the TOD candidates, TODs and TOD attacks we found against the ground truth in @tab:eval-overall.
 The ground truth consists of 5,601 attacks#todo[without profit transaction attacks].
 Our mining procedure marked 115 of those as TOD candidates.
 From these 115 TOD candidates, 95 were detected as TOD and of those 85 were detect as an attack.
-We see, that we miss 98% of the ground truth attacks when mining the TOD candidates.
+We see that we miss 98% of the ground truth attacks when mining the TOD candidates.
 However, from the TOD candidates we correctly mark 74% as TOD and TOD attacks.
 We evaluate the reasons for these in the following sections, where we evaluate each component individually.

 Furthermore, @tab:eval-overall shows that the majority of the attacks found by our method are not contained in the ground truth.
 We conduct a manual analysis to evaluate, if these are false positives.